DjangoGirls/tutorial/en/deploy/README.md

 ## mysite/local_settings.py

 There is a difference between settings we are using locally (on our computer) and settings for our server.
 Heroku is using one database, and your computer is using a different database.
-That's why we need to create a seperate file for settings that will only be available for our local enviroment.
+That's why we need to create a separate file for settings that will only be available for our local environment.

 Go ahead and create `mysite/local_settings.py` file.
 It should contain your `DATABASE` setup from your `mysite/settings.py` file.
 Just like that: